 Search Menu

 Walking into a room to find your dog staring at the wall is a little disconcerting, to say the least.
-Is there something in the wall?
-Is there a ghost?
+Is there something in the wall or a ghost?
 Is your dog sick?
-This particular odd behavior inspires a lot of questions, but the answers might surprise you.
+This odd behavior raises many questions, but the answers might surprise you.

 Let’s take a look at some of the plausible—and implausible—reasons behind this strange behavior.